Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

 \subsection{Type III is equivalent to the MUM case}

-In the above situation $f: \calX\rightarrow \Delta$, we now assume $f$ is projective.
+Considering as above a one-parameter degeneration $f: \calX\rightarrow \Delta$, we assume additionally that $f$ is projective.
 It is then well-known that the monodromy $\gamma_k$ acting on $H^k(X_t,\mathbb{Q}),\,t\in \Delta^*$ is quasi-unipotent, that is $(\gamma_k^N-Id)^m=0$ for some integers $N,\,m$.
-Furthermore one can take $m\leq k+1$. \begin{definition} We will say that the monodromy on $H^k$ is maximally unipotent if the minimal order $m$ is $k+1$.
+Furthermore one can take $m\leq k+1$. \begin{definition} We will say that the monodromy on $H^k$ is {\it maximally unipotent} if the minimal order $m$ is $k+1$.
 Let $\calX/\Delta$ be a degeneration of $K$-trivial varieties of dimension $n$.
-We say that the degeneration is maximally unipotent (or MUM) if the nilpotency index for the monodromy action on $H^n(X_t,\bQ)$ is $n+1$ (the maximal possible index). \end{definition}
+We say that {\it the degeneration is maximally unipotent (or MUM)} if the nilpotency index for the monodromy action on $H^n(X_t,\bQ)$ is $n+1$ (the maximal possible index). \end{definition}

-It is immediate to see that in a MUM degeneration, the Skeleton has dimension at least $n$.
+It is immediate to see that in a MUM degeneration, the skeleton has dimension at least $n$.
 For $K$-trivial varieties, a strong converse also holds:

-\begin{theo}[{Nicaise-Xu \cite{nx}}] Let $\calX/\Delta$ be a degeneration of $K$-trivial varieties of dimension $n$. \begin{itemize} \item[i)] If the degeneration is MUM, then $\Sk(\calX)$ is a pseudo-manifold of dimension $n$. \item[ii)] Conversely, if $\Sk(\calX)$ is of dimension $n$, the degeneration is MUM. \end{itemize} \end{theo} \begin{rema} We note here that both the minimality and $K$-triviality are essential conditions.
+\begin{theo}[{Nicaise-Xu \cite{nx}}] Let $\calX/\Delta$ be a degeneration of $K$-trivial varieties of dimension $n$. \begin{itemize} \item[i)] If the degeneration is MUM, then $\Sk(\calX)$ is a pseudo-manifold of dimension $n$. \item[ii)] Conversely, if $\Sk(\calX)$ is of dimension $n$, the degeneration is MUM. \end{itemize} \end{theo} \begin{rema} We note here that both the minimality and $K$-triviality are essential conditions (see also Rem. \ref{remktirvmin}).
 Dropping the $K$-triviality, we can consider a family of genus $g\ge 2$ curves degenerating to a compact type curve.
 Then the monodromy is finite, but the dual graph of the central fiber is an interval.
 Similarly, one can start with a family of elliptic curves and blow-up a point.
 This will give a non-minimal family, with trivial monodromy, and dual graph of the central fiber an interval. \end{rema}

 We note that one additional topological constraint on the skeleton $\Sk(\calX)$ is that it is simply connected. \begin{prop} Let $\calX/\Delta$ be a degeneration such that $\pi_1(X_t)=1$.
 Then $\pi_1(\Sk(\calX))=1$. \end{prop} \begin{proof} \cite[\S34 on p.
 541]{kx}. \end{proof} Mirror symmetry makes some predictions on the structure of essential skeleton $\Sk(\calX)$ for MUM degenerations.
 Briefly, the situation is as follows: